kirakira-dev/NintendoClientsWiki/Local-Protocol.md

 [[Pia Protocols]] > Local Protocol
 ---

 This protocol is used in LDN mode.
+All messages seem to be encoded with little endian byte order.

 | Message Type | Description |
 | --- | --- |